Skip to Main Navigation

 Conceived toward the end of World War II at the Bretton Woods conference, the World Bank played an important role in the reconstruction of war-torn Europe.
 Its first loan, of $250 million, was made to France in 1947.
 This was followed by other reconstruction loans to the Netherlands, Denmark, and Luxembourg the same year.

-Today, the World Bank Group has evolved into one of the world’s largest sources of development assistance, with a mission to end extreme poverty and to boost shared prosperity by 2030.
+Today, the World Bank Group has evolved into one of the world’s largest sources of development assistance, with a mission to end extreme poverty and boost shared prosperity on a livable planet.
 European constituencies have a critical role to play in this mission.

 The 27 European Union countries account for almost one-third of International Bank for Reconstruction and Development (IBRD) shares, close to half of International Development Association (IDA) contributions, and more than two-thirds of the Heavily Indebted Poor Countries (HIPC) Trust Fund.
 In more general terms, the European countries have a population of about 446 million, account for around 15 percent of global trade and goods, and contribute to 55 percent of official development assistance worldwide.